intel/QAT_Engine/README.md

 OpenSSL_1_1_0-pre5.
 Older versions of OpenSSL\* are not supported.

-Due to the nature of the Intel&reg; QuickAssist Technonlogy OpenSSL\* Engine being a dynamic engine it can only be used with shared library builds of OpenSSL\*.
+Due to the nature of the Intel&reg; QuickAssist Technology OpenSSL\* Engine being a dynamic engine it can only be used with shared library builds of OpenSSL\*.